-In particular, we have $\mathcal{F}_{L^{\infty}(X,\mu)}(G,\rho)=\emptyset$.\\ The construction of $(X,\mu)$ above is due to Connes and Weiss, and details are explained in \cite{BHV} (Theorem 6.3.4).
+and it follows that $\mathcal{F}_{L_{\infty}(X,\mu)}(G,(\rho^{p})_{p})=\emptyset$ when $G$ does not have property $(T)$.\\ The construction of such an action of $G$ on some Gaussian measure space $(X,\mu)$ is due to Connes and Weiss, and details are explained in \cite{BHV} (Theorem 6.3.4).
 See also section 4.c in \cite{BFGM}, for the proof of the statement related to almost invariant vectors.\\